 This appears above the sidebar in planning mode; click it to choose what kind of projects to show in the sidebar.
 You'll probably want this to be Active most of the time, so you can see only the projects you're working on now.
-You can also choose Remaining (any projects that haven't been completed or dropped), Stalled (any projects without any available actions), Pending (which would be active but have start dates in the future), On Hold, Dropped, Completed (states you can set on a project to remove it from the Active projects sidebar), or All.
+You can also choose Remaining (projects that haven't been completed or dropped), Stalled (projects without any available actions), Pending (projects with start dates in the future), On Hold, Dropped, Completed (projects you have marked with these statuses), or All.